Leaked CBI report: Agency gets 2-day custody of their sub-inspector, Anil Deshmukh’s lawyer

-The CBI Wednesday arrested the lawyer, Anand Dilip Daga, and SI Abhishek Tiwari.
-Since Daga was arrested in Mumbai, he was produced before Additional Chief Metropolitan Magistrate R M Nalika, who granted his transit remand to Delhi, around 1.40am.
+Following his arrest, Daga was produced at 1.40 am before the Additional Chief Metropolitan Magistrate in Mumbai, who granted his transit remand to Delhi.
+On Thursday afternoon, Daga and Tiwari were produced in a Delhi special court, which granted police custody to the CBI for two days.

-The CBI investigation against Deshmukh began after former Mumbai Police Commissioner Param Bir Singh alleged that the then minister was forcing policemen to collect bribes on his behalf from bars and restaurants in Mumbai.
+In its remand application before Special Judge CBI Judge Vimal Kumar Yadav, the agency submitted that Tiwari “entered into criminal conspiracy” with Daga “and unknown others and disclosed case sensitive and confidential documents” to the lawyer “for the purpose of subverting the investigation of the CBI in lieu of undue advantage and illegal gratification to himself”.

-On Thursday, the CBI moved a remand application seeking 7-day police custody of both Daga and Tiwari.
-In their application, the CBI said the “custodial interrogation of both the accused persons are necessary in the interest of the investigation of the case, in view of the facts and allegations of the case”.
+In the application, which had sought seven-day police custody of Daga and Tiwari, the CBI stated that the “custodial interrogation of both the accused persons (is) necessary in the interest of the investigation of the case, in view of the facts and allegations”.

-CBI submitted, “Abhishek Tiwari entered into a criminal conspiracy with Anand Dilip Daga and unknown others and disclosed case sensitive and confidential documents to Anand Dilip Daga, an unauthorised person for the purpose of subverting the investigation of the CBI in lieu of undue advantage and illegal gratification to himself.”
+The document in question is said to be the purported Preliminary Enquiry (PE) report of the agency, which found that no cognizable offence was made out against Deshmukh on the allegations levelled by former Mumbai Police chief Param Bir Singh.

-Daga’s lawyer, advocate Tanveer Ahmed Mir, told the court that he is yet to receive a copy of the FIR.
-Mir had also sought a copy of the arrest memo.
-Tiwari on the other hand did not have a lawyer and was represented by legal aid counsel Santosh Singh.
+The Indian Express has, meanwhile, learnt that the supervising officer of CBI’s Delhi unit probing the case has been transferred.
+DIG Abhishek Dular, who headed the unit (Anti Corruption V), was sent to Jammu and Kashmir early in August, sources said.

-Mir told the court, “I wouldn’t know the allegations unless I have the copy…I believe they put the FIR on the website.
-If they haven’t, then they are in clear violation of the Supreme Court order.”
+CBI officials, however, said the transfer was “routine ” and followed Dular’s empanelment as DIG in May and subsequent promotion.
+“He was sent to J&K as the CBI branch in the UT was until now headed by an SP and it was thought essential to have a DIG there,” an official said.

-Meanwhile, after this submission, special CBI judge Vimal Kumar Yadav asked journalists present at the hearing to leave the courtroom after observing that one should not misuse the liberty given by the court, having seen some persons using their phones.
+At the CBI special court Thursday, Daga’s lawyer, Advocate Tanveer Ahmed Mir, said that he is yet to receive a copy of the FIR, and that he had also sought a copy of the arrest memo.
+Tiwari was represented by legal aid counsel Santosh Singh.

-“If the liberty is being misused, it will be an in-camera proceeding,” he said.
+Mir told the court that if the CBI hasn’t put up the FIR online, “they are in clear violation of the Supreme Court order”.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines